tamerakassie/Mini-GPT-Model/README.md

+##Mini-GPT

-This repository is a test GPT model of Andrej Karpathy's nanoGPT.
+his repository is a test GPT model of Andrej Karpathy's nanoGPT.

-Dataset
+#Dataset
 \\ Tiny Shakespeare